json-schema-org/json-schema-spec/jsonschema-core.md

 The `if` keyword produces an annotation which is the boolean validation result of its subschema against the instance.
-The validation outcome of the `if` keyword's subschema MUST NOT directly effect the overall validation result.
+The validation outcome of the `if` keyword's subschema MUST NOT directly affect the overall validation result.

 The `then` and `else` keywords each consume the annotation from an adjacent `if` keyword and conditionally apply their subschemas to the instance as follows: